On the Morrison-Kawamata dream space and its applications: Applications of MKD fiber spaces

 Moreover, for any open subset $U\subset T_0$, the natural restriction maps are isomorphisms for any $t\in U$. \end{theorem}

 \begin{theorem} Let $f: X \to T$ be a fibration.
 Suppose that $S \subset T$ is a Zariski dense subset such that for any $s \in S$, the fiber $X_s$ satisfies

-Assume further that the geometric generic fiber $X_{\bar\eta}$ is a klt MKD fiber space.
-Then, there exists a non-empty Zariski open subset $T_0 \subset T$ such that each fiber $X_t$, $t \in T_0$ satisfies the following properties. \begin{enumerate} \item $X_t$ is a $\bQ$-factorial variety. \item For any effective $\bR$-Cartier divisor $B$ on $X_t$, there exists an effective $\bR$-Cartier divisor $B'$ such that $B' \equiv B$ and $B'$ admits a good minimal model. \item There exists a rational polyhedral cone $\Pi_t \subset \Eff(X_t)$ such that $\PsAut(X_t) \cdot \Pi_t = \Eff(X_t)$. \item $\Eff(X_t)$ satisfies the local factoriality of canonical models. \end{enumerate} \end{theorem} \begin{proof} If there exists a generically finite morphism $T' \to T$ such that the fibers of $X_{T'} \to T'$ over a non-empty subset of $T'$ are MKD spaces, then the desired statement follows.
+Assume further that the geometric generic fiber $X_{\bar\eta}$ is a klt MKD space.
+Then, there exists a non-empty Zariski open subset $T_0 \subset T$ such that each fiber $X_t$, $t \in T_0$ satisfies the following properties. \begin{enumerate} \item $X_t$ is a $\bQ$-factorial variety. \item For any effective $\bR$-Cartier divisor $B$ on $X_t$, there exists an effective $\bR$-Cartier divisor $B'$ such that $B' \equiv B$ and $B'$ admits a good minimal model. \item There exists a rational polyhedral cone $\Pi_t \subset \Eff(X_t)$ such that $\PsAut(X_t) \cdot \Pi_t = \Eff(X_t)$. \item Any set of divisors $\bS \subset {\rm CDiv}(X_t)$ satisfies the local factoriality of canonical models. \end{enumerate} \end{theorem} \begin{proof} If there exists a generically finite morphism $T' \to T$ such that the fibers of $X_{T'} \to T'$ over a non-empty open subset of $T'$ satisfy the claim, then the desired statement follows.
 Hence, in the arguments below, we are allowed to take generically finite base changes.

 Replacing $T$ by a generically finite base change, we may assume that Theorem~\ref{thm: geometric MKD space}, Theorem \ref{thm: def of nef cone}, Theorem~\ref{thm: MMP}, and Theorem~\ref{thm: fiberwise q-fact} hold.
-In particular, $X/T$ is $\bQ$-factorial and admits a fiber-wise small $\bQ$-factorial modification $Y \to X/T$ over a non-empty open subset of $T_0\subset T$.
+In particular, $X/T$ is $\bQ$-factorial and admits a fiberwise small $\bQ$-factorial modification $Y \to X/T$ over a non-empty open subset of $T_0\subset T$.
 Moreover, $Y \to X/T$ is still a small $\bQ$-factorial modification (see Theorem~\ref{thm: fiberwise q-fact}).
 Hence $Y \simeq X/T$, which implies that the fibers of $X \to T$ are $\bQ$-factorial over $T_0$.
 This shows (1).

 By Theorem~\ref{thm: MMP} (4), possibly shrinking $T_0$, we see that for any effective divisor $B$ on $X_t$, there exists an effective divisor $\mD$ on $X/T$ such that $\mD|_{X_t} \equiv B$.
 Let $B' = \mD|_{X_t}$.
 Then Theorem~\ref{thm: MMP} (2) implies that $B'$ admits a good minimal model.
 This shows (2).